Super Mega Worm

-American DJ Diamond Del Rio has also remixed the theme song for the game.
+American DJ Diamond Del Rio also remixed the theme song for the game.

 Gameplay

 In Super Mega Worm, the player moves the worm around under the ground and makes it blast out through the surface and land on humans, animals and man made machines destroying them.
-To keep the worm above ground, player can land on objects such as cars, tanks and helicopters bounce off of them up into the air.
+To keep the worm above ground, the player can land on objects such as cars, tanks and helicopters bounce off of them up into the air.
 It is possible for players to bounce off many objects in a row building up combo's resulting in a higher score.
 For every object destroyed a multiplier is gained that will help in increasing the player's score.
 The worm's health decreases as the game goes on, in order to combat this the player can replenish it by eating animals that roam above ground.
 In order for the player to progress to the next level you have to eat a certain number of humans which increases with every level.
 As the player progresses through the levels, they can obtain power ups that will assist them in completing their objective, this also has the effect of enlarging the worm.
-The power-ups that the player gains access to consist of speed boosts, a fiery projectiles that is shot from the worms mouth and an Electromagnetic Pulse that shut downs any machines in the area around the worm.
+The power-ups that the player gains access to consist of speed boosts, a fiery projectile that is shot from the worm's mouth and an Electromagnetic Pulse that shuts down any machines in the area around the worm.

-The player can control the worm in three different ways.
-The first via the use of a slider, second by tilting the iPhone and lastly by using the D-Pad that was added in via a Patch.
+The player can control the worm in three different ways: the first via the use of a slider, the second by tilting the iPhone, and lastly by using the D-Pad that was added in via a Patch.

 The DLC that was released for the game, Mecha Worjira, allows the player to use a new playable character with a new skin and some new features, such as; no dying from hunger; infinite death beam; homing missiles; instant space jump and a special theme song.
 Another game was also released going by the name of Super Mega Worm Vs Santa which adds 15 levels, a boss fight with Santa, some new items, 3 new abilities and 2 new game modes.

 Development

-Since Super Mega Worm was first released on August 26, 2010 it has gone through a variety of updates to improve performance and add new features.
+Since the game was first released on August 26, 2010 it had gone through a variety of updates to improve performance and add new features.